getcellm/cellm/README.md

 Some papers are misclassified because the inclusion and exclusion criteria were shortened to one sentence.
 This is a good example, however, because it shows that these models rely entirely on your input and can make mistakes.

 ## Why?
 My girlfriend was writing a systematic review paper.
 She had to compare 7.500 papers against inclusion and exclusion criterias.
-She obviously did this manually because she cares about scientific integrity, but it sparked the idea to make an AI tool to automate repetitive tasks for people like her who would rather avoid programming.
-Cellm makes AI automation of repetitive tasks available toall Excel users, not just programmers
+She obviously did this manually because she cares about scientific integrity but it sparked the idea to make an AI tool to automate repetitive tasks for people like her who would rather avoid programming.

 ## Function
 Cellm provides the following function: